 Messages will be conveyed if it is of an urgent or serious nature.
 Please restrict requests made of the office staff.
-Please DO NOT message students on mobile phones.
+Please DO NOT directly message students on their mobile phones as students are not permitted to access their mobile devices during the school day.